Facebook battles the challenges of tactile sensing

 Neither Digit nor ReSkin are the first touch-sensitive sensors of their kind, it’s worth noting.
 Others include OmniTact and GelFlex, a robotic gripper out of MIT’s Computer Science and Artificial Intelligence Laboratory with nuanced, humanlike senses in the form of LEDs and two cameras.
 The National University of Singapore has also developed touch-sensing robotic “skin” using a prototype chip from Intel.

 But “soft skins,” as they’re called, have historically proven difficult to mass-manufacture due to variations that occur while using them.
 Each sensor has to go through a calibration routine to determine its individual response.
-Adding to the challenge, the materials change over time — and differently, depending on how they’re used — meaning that the calibration must also adapt with these changes on its own.
+Adding to the challenge, the materials change over time — and differently, depending on how they’re used — meaning that the calibration must also adapt to these changes on its own.

-ReSkin overcomes these hurdles by removing the need for electrical connection between the soft materials and measurement electronics.
+ReSkin overcomes these hurdles by removing the need for an electrical connection between the soft materials and measurement electronics.
 The sensor’s magnetic signals rely on proximity — the electronics only need to be nearby, not connected.
 Beyond this, ReSkin taps a mapping function trained on data from multiple sources to make it more generalizable and “robust” than traditional mapping functions.
 And the sensor uses an unsupervised model to fine-tune automatically — and continuously — using small amounts of unlabeled data.

 With unsupervised learning, an algorithm is subjected to “unknown” data for which no previously defined categories or labels exist.
 That’s as opposed to “supervised” learning, where an algorithm is trained on input data annotated for a particular output until they can detect the underlying relationships.
 Unsupervised machine learning systems like those running on ReSkin must teach themselves to classify the unlabeled data, processing the data to learn not from annotations but from the data’s inherent structure.

 “Instead of providing ground-truth force labels, we can use relative positions of unlabeled data to help fine-tune the sensor’s calibration.
 For example, we know that out of three contact points, the two that are physically closer to each other will have a more similar tactile signal,” Gupta and Hellebrekers explained.
 “Taken together, ReSkin opens up a diverse range of versatile, scalable, and inexpensive tactile sensation modules that aren’t possible with existing systems.
-Existing camera-based tactile sensors require a minimum distance between the surface and the camera that results in much bulkier designs.
+Existing camera-based tactile sensors require a minimum distance between the surface and the camera resulting in much bulkier designs.
 By comparison, ReSkin can be incorporated as a layer over both human and robot hands and arms.”

 Real-world applications